albermax/xcsvm/README.md

 ### Examples

-In the folder 'examples' you can find an IPython notebook that shows some basic examples on how to use the solver.
+[This notebook](https://github.com/albermax/xcsvm/blob/master/examples/examples.ipynb) shows you how to use the code.
+You can find it in the the folder 'examples'.
-There is also a bash scripts that contains the same commands, yet without output.
+There is also a bash script that contains the same commands, yet without the shell output.

+Please, note that in both cases you need to set the 'PYTHON' variable to the python interpreter you use.
+(If you go along without an installation just use 'PYTHON="/usr/bin/python"')

 ## How to run this code